0xAX/linux-insides/Booting/linux-bootstrap-3.md

 --------------------------------------------------------------------------------

 This is the third part of the `Kernel booting process` series.
 In the previous [part](linux-bootstrap-2.md#kernel-booting-process-part-2), we stopped right before the call of the `set_video` routine from [main.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/main.c#L181).
 In this part, we will see:

-- video mode initialization in the kernel setup code,
+* video mode initialization in the kernel setup code,
-- preparation before switching into protected mode,
+* preparation before switching into protected mode,
-- transition to protected mode
+* transition to protected mode

 **NOTE** If you don't know anything about protected mode, you can find some information about it in the previous [part](linux-bootstrap-2.md#protected-mode).
 Also, there are a couple of [links](linux-bootstrap-2.md#links) which can help you.

-As I wrote above, we will start from the `set_video` function which is defined in the [arch/x86/boot/video.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/video.c#L315) source code file.
+As I wrote above, we will start from the `set_video` function which is defined in the [arch/x86/boot/video.c](https://github.com/torvalds/linux/blob/0e271fd59fe9e6d8c932309e7a42a4519c5aac6f/arch/x86/boot/video.c#L319) source code file.
 We can see that it starts by first getting the video mode from the `boot_params.hdr` structure:

 ```C
 u16 mode = boot_params.hdr.vid_mode;
 ```

-which we filled in the `copy_boot_params` function (you can read about it in the previous post). `vid_mode` is an obligatory field which is filled by the bootloader.
-You can find information about it in the kernel boot protocol:
+which we filled in the `copy_boot_params` function (you can read about it in the previous post).
+The `vid_mode` is an obligatory field which is filled by the bootloader.
+You can find information about it in the kernel `boot protocol`:

 ```
 Offset	Proto	Name		Meaning